stuartblackburnvmware/tmc-tap-vcf/README.md

-# Guide to Install k8s Vault Instance
+# Guide to Install Shared Services Cluster
-Hashicorp Vault will be installed on a k8s cluster using a bitnami helm chart.
+A k8s cluster will be installed to run shared services such as Hashicorp Vault, Harbor, etc.

 ## Prereqs
 * TKGS is deployed with AVI